 - Maintaining routine and structure is helpful for kids, too.
 Your check-ins can be immensely reassuring.

 - Remind them there are many adults working to help and support them.

 - Share some of the positive coping strategies you use, like calming breathing exercises or any of the activities in our list of tips.

-As a reminder of the importance of familiar structures, now is a good time to think about the end of school year transitions and whether you and your mentee would like to reconnect in the fall.
-This could be a good opportunity for them to exercise some control over an aspect of their lives in a way that they haven’t been able to lately.
-If you haven’t been able to connect with them, it’s still best practice to write an end of the year closure note and give it to your Mentor Director so that we can share that with your mentee when we do reach them.
-Even if the school year closure happens late, we still want that closure to occur and to be a positive experience as much as possible.
+As a reminder of the importance of familiar structures, it is always a good time to think about the end of school year transitions and whether you and your mentee would like to reconnect in the fall.
+This could be a good opportunity for them to exercise some control over an aspect of their lives in a way that they haven’t been able to.
+If you there have been life changes that have prevented you from reconnecting recently, it’s still best practice to write an end of the year closure note and give it to your Mentor Director so that we can share that with your mentee when we reach them.
+We want end of the year closure to occur and to be a positive experience as much as possible.